whitphx/stlite/README.md

 ## Top-level await

-TL;DR: Use top-level await instead of `asyncio.run()` on stlite.
+TL;DR: Use top-level await instead of `asyncio.run()` on _Stlite_.

 Unlike the original Streamlit, _Stlite_ supports top-level await due to the differences in their execution models.
 Streamlit runs in a standard Python environment, allowing the use of `asyncio.run()` when an async function needs to be executed within a script.
-In contrast, stlite runs in a web browser, operating in an environment where the only event loop is always in a running state.
+In contrast, _Stlite_ runs in a web browser, operating in an environment where the only event loop is always in a running state.
 This makes it impossible to use `asyncio.run()` within a script, necessitating the support for top-level await.

 Top-level await can be useful in various situations.